Example: Multiple Dwellings (small)

-If your development involves more than one building, you can utilise a micro-district ground source heat pump system architecture to provide low cost heating and hot water.
+If your small development involves as few as two dwellings, you can utilise a micro-district ground source heat pump system architecture to provide low cost heating and hot water.

 Find the recommended ground source heat pump design for your new build development and establish the heat pump installation costs using our costed examples.